17 Great Gay Bars In Los Angeles guide image

 LAGuide

-17 Great Gay Bars In Los Angeles
+The Best Queer Bars In Los Angeles

 When it comes to queer nightlife in Los Angeles, West Hollywood is the current undisputed king.
 But this city’s gay culture is vast, with more levels to it than a few tequila-soaked blocks along Santa Monica Blvd. your out-of-town friends want to go to.
 From the Silver Lake leather bars to downtown’s massive warehouse parties, LA’s greatest LGBTQ+ venues are also the most interesting ones.
 So skip that generic video bar with overpriced vodka sodas you were planning on going to tonight, and start drinking at these spots instead.
-Here are our 17 favorite.
+Here are some of our favorites.

-Perfect For:Dancing
+$$$$Perfect For:Dancing

 There are only so many $16 vodka sodas and blonde-haired boy bots you can handle in West Hollywood before you start actively Googling flights back to your hometown.
 Put your phone away, and go to Akbar.
 The Los Feliz dive gets rowdy when it wants to, but it’s still the antithesis to the stand-and-stare culture that’s taken over the majority of Weho.
 Akbar’s crowd is unpretentious, actually talking to each other, and always down for a good time.
 Strong, affordable drinks and a wild back dance floor don’t hurt either.